-4 Simulation and Results
+4 Simulation and results

-We implemented a software system to simulate a coalescent process in a region prone to segmental duplications (we omit a similar model in unique regions due to its relative simplicity).
-We simulated a coalescence for a sample of 100 haploids from the population of size 10000.
+We implemented a software system to simulate a coalescent process in a region prone to SDs (we omit a similar model in unique regions due to its relative simplicity).
+We simulated a coalescence for a sample of 100 haploids from the population of size 10,000.